PeterMortensen/warmup/README.markdown

 # DONATE

-Donations Accepted - If you enjoy using this product or it has saved you time and money in some way, please consider making a donation (to the original author!).
+Donations are accepted.
+If you enjoy using this product or it has saved you time and money in some way, please consider making a donation (to the original author!).

 It helps keep to the product updated, pays for various other costs, etc.

 # CREDITS
-see legal\CREDITS
+See legal\CREDITS